TanaroSch/Clipboard-Regex-Replace-2/README.md

 - **Secret Placeholders:**
   Reference stored secrets within your regex replacement rules using `{{secret_name}}` syntax.

+- **Simple Rule Addition:**
+  Quickly add basic 1:1 text replacement rules to a selected profile directly from the system tray menu using native dialogs.

 - **Clipboard Automation:**
   Automatically updates your clipboard content and simulates a paste.